RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2025-12-22: "One kind word can warm three winter months." -Japanese Proverb (also happens to be National Cookie Exchange Day today)
 - 2025-12-23: "Be a yardstick of quality.
 Some people aren't used to an environment where excellence is expected." -Steve Jobs
   >Embracing the “yardstick of quality” mindset is about consistently demanding the best from yourself.
 You set a personal example of excellence, just like Steve Jobs.
 It means you're not just aiming for success; you're unapologetically demanding it from yourself.
 It's not a fleeting commitment; it's a life philosophy.
+- 2025-12-24: "The best way to predict the future is to create it." -Peter Drucker